nopnop2002/esp32-idf-sqlite3/query/README.md

 $ idf.py flash monitor
 ```

-There is no table, so create one.
+There is no table, so we will create one.
 ```
 Opened database successfully
 select count(*) from sqlite_master where name = 'test';